 A blues/rock institution ... true innovators

-Savoy Brown was formed by guitarist Kim Simmonds in 1965 in London, England.
-Simmonds has been the group’s guiding hand from the first singles released in 1966 through the band’s newest effort, their fortieth album, to be released in 2019.
+Savoy Brown was formed in 1965 by guitarist Kim Simmonds in London, England.
+Simmonds has been the group’s guiding hand from the first singles released in 1966 through the band’s newest effort, their forty-first album “Ain’t Done Yet” to be released August 28, 2020

 A resident of the USA since 1980, bandleader Simmonds has received many accolades himself.
 These include placement on the front cover of Guitar Player magazine, enshrinement on the Hollywood Rock Walk of Fame and acceptance in many regional “Halls of Fame” in the USA and Canada.

-Said Simmonds, “I have always opted for a non-mainstream, yet complimentary, music route … one that would allow me personal and artistic freedom.
+“I have always opted for a non-mainstream, yet complimentary, music route,” says Kim – “one that would allow me personal and artistic freedom.
 In the end, it seems I’ve had the best of both worlds.”

 Savoy Brown and Kim Simmonds have a body of work that is matched by only a small portion of musical artists.
-As they continue to tour the world, young and old find inspiration in their timeless music, classic style and ageless performances.
+As they continue to tour the world, young and old find inspiration in their timeless music, classic style, and performances.